RY44/Project-4/README.md

 ---

  ### Back-end
- - Started by setting up django with all dependencies and linking up my database.
+ - Started by setting up Django with all dependencies and linking up my database.
  - Made 4 "apps" in total; post, conversation, comment and authentication as well as the models, views and serializers associated.
  - Created the series of one to many relationships between the "apps".
     - The user will make one of many posts which can have many conversations.
 Each conversation can have many comments.